OpenMOOC/documentation/source/configure/moocng.rst

     # rabbitmqctl set_permissions -p moocng moocng ".*" ".*" ".*"

 You should not need anything else but putting the address of your rabbitMQ server in the settings.
-Edit your **/etc/openmooc/moocng/moocngsettings/local.py** file and add a connection line to your rabbitMQ server:
+Open your **/etc/openmooc/moocng/moocngsettings/common.py** file and edit the connection line to your rabbitMQ server:

 .. code-block:: python

-    BROKER_URL = 'amqp://myuser:mypassword@rabbitServerAdress:5672/moocng'
+    BROKER_URL = 'amqp://rabbitusername:rabbitpassword@rabbitServerAdress:5672/yourvirtualhost'

 *Example*: